jfwells/wp-united/README_FIRST.txt

 v0.9.0 RELEASE CANDIDATE 3
 - WP-United is, for the most part, completely rewritten, to improve flexibility and compatibility
 - The vast majority of WP-United now sits under WordPress rather than phpBB.
 Find plugin, click install, done... that's what the aim is.
+- Modular -- now only hooks and files that are needed are loaded
 - Brand new, modern, admin panel
 --- A completely re-imagined settings panel, with modern UI and with most options significantly simplified.
 --- No more Wizards!